DavidHaslam/UTF8-Greek-Accents/README.md

 The mapping table currently has 233 characters, some of which are never seen in Biblical Greek text.

 The simple mapping table was prepared using Excel.
 My workbook has also been uploaded for transparency.

+My bespoke TextPipe filter has now been uploaded.

+Most users will need to edit the absolute path for the external replace list file.

+Currently, this is "C:\Users\David\TextPipe Filters\Custom\Greek\UTF8GreekAccents.tab"

+*And not every Windows user is called David.*